 About the wine:

-It continues to develop beautifully, with the rich floral notes typical of a great Pinot Noir—long, smooth, and refined—everything one would expect from a fine Margaux.
+It continues to develop beautifully, with the wonderfully floral character of a great Pinot Noir—long, smooth, and refined—everything one would expect from a fine Margaux.

 About the estate:

-The MACSF mutual insurance group, now the owner of this very important estate, is doing everything possible to ensure its prestige and quality, under the effective management of Dominique Befve.
-The wine, always made from very ripe grapes, possesses a fullness and smoothness rarely found in Margaux, and one should rejoice in the charm and finesse of the second wine, Chevalier-de-Lascombes, which embodies the aromatic seduction of the estate.
+The mutual insurance group MACSF, now the owner of this highly significant estate, is doing everything in its power to uphold its prestige and quality, under the effective leadership of Dominique Befve.
+The wine, always made from very ripe grapes, possesses a fullness and smoothness rarely found in Margaux, and one must rejoice in the charm and finesse of the second wine, Chevalier-de-Lascombes, which embodies the aromatic allure of the vineyard.

 Guide Hachette des vins